-Description: Tufted herbaceous or shrub-like rhizomatous perennials; roots fibrous, sometimes ± fleshy; aerial stems short, leafy.
+Description: Tufted herbaceous or shrub-like rhizomatous perennials; roots fibrous, sometimes ± fleshy; aerial stems actually inflorescences, often perennial, sometimes leafy.

-Inflorescence irregularly paniculate, perennating; flowers solitary or in clusters of 2–6 along spike-like racemules or in branch axils, pedicellate.
-Tepals ± free, subequal, 3-veined, spirally twisting after flowering, not persistent in fruit; outer tepals apiculate, apicula appendaged on upper surface.
-Stamens 6, epitepalous, shorter than perianth; filaments glabrous or papillose; anthers introrse, becoming extrorse, dehiscing by longitudinal slits.
+Inflorescence irregularly paniculate, perennating; flowers solitary or paired (rarely 3) along spike-like racemules, pedicellate.
+Tepals ± free but very shortly connate at base, subequal, often 3-veined, spirally twisting after flowering, not usually persistent in fruit; outer tepals apiculate, apicula appendaged on upper surface.
+Stamens 6, epitepalous, shorter than perianth; filaments alternately unequal or subequal and then the antepetalous ones longer, glabrous or papillose; anthers introrse, becoming extrorse, dehiscing by longitudinal slits.
 Ovules 2 per loculus, 1 erect, 1 pendulous; style filiform; stigma capitate, minute.

-Corynotheca is sometimes placed in the family Hemerocallidaceae.
+Corynotheca is sometimes placed in the segregate family Hemerocallidaceae.

 Text by S. McCune, D. W. Hardin & R. L. Barrett, updated Apr.
 2021.